 Work and files are saved in the cloud and can be recovered if the chromebook breaks or if it is lost or stolen.
 A good chromebook will cost around £350.
 Examples are the Asus C213 and Lenovo 300e chromebooks which have a touch & flip screen, 4GB of RAM and robust casing.

-PC and MAC Laptops
+PC and Mac Laptops

 Storage & Charging

-As with any valuable item brought into school, a boy should take all necessary steps to keep it safe.
+As with any valuable item brought into school, a student should take all necessary steps to keep it safe.
 We would recommend that you cover the device with an appropriate level of insurance, although you may find that your home insurance already covers this.

 Abingdon School have a very robust internet filtering system that prevents access to inappropriate sites while connected to the school WiFi network.
-We cannot, however, filter internet access if boys connect their laptops to their phone via a ‘Personal Hotspot’, neither can we filter internet access at home or on other public WiFi networks.
-Our policy is to educate our boys in the safe and appropriate use of technology and the internet rather than take a heavy-handed ‘try to ban and block everything’ approach.
+We cannot, however, filter internet access if students connect their laptops to their phone via a ‘Personal Hotspot’, neither can we filter internet access at home or on other public WiFi networks.
+Our policy is to educate our students in the safe and appropriate use of technology and the internet rather than take a heavy-handed ‘try to ban and block everything’ approach.